mthom/scryer-prolog/README.md

 A qualified `use_module` can be used to remove imports from the toplevel by calling it with an empty import list.

-The `(:)/2` operator is used to resolve calls to predicates not within the current working namespace:
+The `(:)/2` operator resolves calls to predicates that might not be imported to the current working namespace:

 ```
 prolog> ?- lists:member(X, Xs).
 ```

-This is a debugging kludge.
-Mostly.